East 29th Street Safety Improvements

 Why is the city and district insisting on narrowing main roads by adding bike lanes and such so that it makes passage through more difficult for emergency services?
 Each time you do this you add crucial seconds to our response times, sometimes minutes on a busy day.

-Iain asked 12 months ago
+Iain asked about 1 year ago

 Thank for your comment.
 Please note that the scope of work for this phase of the project does not include the addition of any bike lanes.
 We know that speeds are high on E 29th and have collected speed data to confirm this.
 As such, a safety improvement the City and District are considering is to slightly narrow travel lanes to the appropriate width for an arterial road, which in this case is 3.3m travel lanes through the addition of painted fog lines.
 This lane width is still wide for emergency vehicles, as well as buses and trucks to navigate through.